Immunisation in Queensland

 The childhood immunisation target of 95% is needed to prevent the transmission of highly contagious diseases, such as measles, in our communities.

-Collecting and measuring comprehensive immunisation data for both First Nations and non-Indigenous children across the state can better enable resource allocation, and further strategic planning to enhance community immunity, and contribute to the overall health and wellbeing of all children in Queensland.
+Collecting and measuring comprehensive immunisation data for both First Nations and non-First Nations children across the state can better enable resource allocation, and further strategic planning to enhance community immunity, and contribute to the overall health and wellbeing of all children in Queensland.